Skip to main content

 \[ \forall x \in X, \quad -x \in X \quad \text{and} \quad f(-x) = f(x) \]

 Example.
-The function \( f(x) = x^2 \) is even, since for every \( x \in \mathbb{R} \), we have \( (-x)^2 = x^2 \).
+The function \( f(x) = x^2 \) is even, indeed for every \( x \in \mathbb{R} \), we have \( (-x)^2 = x^2 \).

 Graph of an Even Function: The Parabola

 Example.
-The function \( f(x) = \cos(x) \) is even, since for every \( x \in \mathbb{R} \), we have \( \cos(-x) = \cos(x) \).
+The function \( f(x) = \cos(x) \) is even, indeed for every \( x \in \mathbb{R} \), we have \( \cos(-x) = \cos(x) \).

 Graph of an Even Function: The Cosine

 Example.
-The function \( f(x) = \cosh(x) \) is even, since for every \( x \in \mathbb{R} \), we have \( \cosh(-x) = \cosh(x) \).
+The function \( f(x) = \cosh(x) \) is even, indeed for every \( x \in \mathbb{R} \), we have \( \cosh(-x) = \cosh(x) \).

 Graph of an Even Function: Hyperbolic Cosine

 Example.
-The function \( f(x) = e^{-x^2} \) is even, since for every \( x \in \mathbb{R} \), we have \( e^{-(-x)^2} = e^{-x^2} \).
+The function \( f(x) = e^{-x^2} \) is even, indeed for every \( x \in \mathbb{R} \), we have \( e^{-(-x)^2} = e^{-x^2} \).

 Sum of two even functions

-Let \( f \) and \( g \) be two even functions, defined on \( D_f \) and \( D_g \) respectively.
+Let \( f \) and \( g \) be two even functions, defined respectively on \( D_f \) and \( D_g \).
 Consider the sum function \( f + g \), defined on the domain \( D = D_f \cap D_g \).
-Since \( D_f \) and \( D_g \) are symmetric, their intersection \( D \) is also symmetric.
+Since \( D_f \) and \( D_g \) are symmetric, the intersection \( D \) is also symmetric.
 For every \( x \in D \), we have:

 \[ (f + g)(-x) = f(-x) + g(-x) = f(x) + g(x) = (f + g)(x) \]